-Blood pressure monitoring was carried out (Space Labs Medical-Holter recorder 90217, 90207, Redmond, WA, USA) in subjects who were recruited as hypertensive subjects in practical ambulatory paediatrics centres.
-The monitoring device was programmed to take a blood pressure measurement every 15 min from 6 to 22 h (daytime) and every 20 min from 22 to 6 h (night-time).
+monitoring device was programmed to take a blood pressure measurement every 15 min from 6 to 22 h (daytime) and every 20 min from 22 to 6 h (night-time).
 The monitoring cuff was applied around the non-dominant arm in the morning.
-Subjects went home and they were asked to continue their regular activities, but not to move the monitoring the calculation included 24 hours, day, night, and hourly averages for diastolic blood pressure and systolic blood pressure.
-The day and night averages were calculated between 8 and 20 h and between 24 and 6 h respectively in order to eliminate transitional periods in which wakefulness or sleep was unclear.
-The subjects were included in the group of hypertensive patients when 40% of the values of systolic and/or diastolic blood pressure measured during day and/or night were higher than the 95th percentile of the values for height (Soergel et al. 1997).
+Subjects went home and they were asked to continue their regular activities, but not to move the monitored arm during each automatic blood pressure measurement.
+For each 24 h blood pressure monitoring, the calculation included 24 hours, day, night, and hourly averages for diastolic blood pressure and systolic blood pressure.
+The day and night averages were calculated between 8 and 20 h and between 24 and 6 h, respectively, in order to eliminate transitional periods in which wakefulness or sleep was unclear.
+The subjects were included in the group of hypertensive patients when 40 % of the values of systolic and/or diastolic blood pressure measured during day and/or night were higher than the 95th percentile of the values for height (Soergel et al. 1997).
 Those having lower blood pressure than taken as the limit for hypertension, i.e. those with white-coat hypertension, were also included in the statistical group designated as having elevated blood pressure.

-Continuous blood pressure measurement and baroreflex sensitivity determination

-Indirect continuous 5-minute blood pressure recordings from finger arteries (Finapres, Ohmeda, Madison, USA) were performed in sitting, resting subjects between 9 a.m. and noon.
-The recordings were taken during spontaneous and synchronised breathing.
+Continuous blood pressure measurement and baroreflex sensitivity determination recordings from finger arteries (Finapres, Ohmeda, Madison, USA) were performed in sitting, resting subjects between 9 a.m. and noon.
+The recordings were taken during spontaneous and synchronized breathing.
 During the latter, only the rhythm of breathing was controlled at 20 breaths per min by metronome (0.33 Hz); the subjects were allowed to adjust the tidal volume according to their own comfort.